appajit/CrowdmixTwitter/README.md

 4)  Followed VIPER based architecture and MVC design patterns.

-5)  Followed dependency injection across the App to facilitate the unit testing of the classes.
+5)  Used dependency injection across the App to facilitate the unit testing of the classes.

 6)  Implemented lazy loading of the images in the table view for better